 Qualification Additional Programme Entry Requirements Selection Criteria and Processes Certificate in Employment Skills English (AK3445) Evidence of suitability to undertake the programme.
 A language background other than English.
 Placement test and interview ^b will be required.
 Certificate in English Language (AK1237) Placement test and interview ^b will be required.
 Completion of Year 12 (or equivalent) preferred.
 Certificate in Applied Science (AK1018) Completion of Year 12 or equivalent.
-Preference will be given to applicants with at least 12 credits at level 2 in one subject from List B , and 12 credits at level 2 in one or more subjects from List A , B or C .
+Preference will be given to applicants with at least 12 credits at level 2 in one subject from List B , and 12 credits at level 2 in one or more subjects from List A, B or C .
 Certificate in Foundation Studies (AK3716) Certificate in Practical Patisserie (AK3546)

 Qualification Additional Programme Entry Requirements Selection Criteria and Processes Certificate in Hospitality and Tourism (AK3598) Completion of Year 12 or equivalent.
-NCEA 48 credits at level 2 and 8 credits at level 1 or higher in one subject from List A or D. Applicant must be at least 17 years of age.
+NCEA 48 credits at level 2 and 48 credits at level 1 or higher in one subject from List A or D .
+Applicant must be at least 17 years of age.
 CIE 60 points on the UCAS Tariff.
-Certificate in Social Sciences (AK3724) Completion of Year 12 or equivalent.
-48 credits at level 2 and 8 credits at level 1 or higher in one subject from List A or D. Applicants will be selected on the basis of the appropriateness of NCEA subjects to the study of Social Sciences.
-Certificate in Sport and Recreation (AK3761) Must be capable of meeting the Vulnerable Children's Act (VCA 2014) requirements, including police clearance.
+Certificate in Social Sciences (AK3724) Certificate in Sport and Recreation Completion of Year 12 or equivalent.
+48 credits at level 2 and 8 credits at level 1 or higher in one subject from List A or D .
 Completion of Year 13.
-Interview ^b may be required, two references, statement letter of intent and Addendum. ^a Certificate in Communication Studies (AK3477) Completion of Year 12 NCEA Interview ^b , CV, reference, letter of application and school report.
+Applicants will be selected on the basis of the appropriateness of NCEA subjects to the study of Social Sciences.
+Interview may be required.
+Interview may be required, two references, statement letter of (AN3/701) Certificate in Communication Studies (AK3477) Completion of Year 12 NCEA Interview ^b , CV, reference, letter of application and school report.
 Certificate in Science and Technology (AK1311) 48 credits at level 2 or higher and 8 credits at level 1 or higher in at least one subject from List A. CIE 60 points on the UCAS Tariff.
 The course of study of every applicant is subject to the approval of the programme leader.
 Preference will be given to applicants with NCEA 12 credits at level 2 or higher in Mathematics, and; 8 credits at level 2 or higher in at least one language rich subject.
-Certificate in English for Academic Study (AK3309) NCEA 48 credits at level 2 or higher and 8 credits at level 1 or higher in any subject from List A or D, or ESOL Level 3 credits in reading and writing.
+Certificate in English for Academic Study (AK3309) NCEA 48 credits at level 2 or higher and 8 credits at level 1 or higher in any subject from List A or D , or ESOL Level 3 credits in reading and writing.
 Satisfactory performance in the Placement Test.
 Interview ^b will be required.